Print This Post

-Sometimes a girl needs a pumpkin muffin for breakfast, and she needs to be eating it less than half an hour from now.
-She doesn’t need to be measuring a lot of ingredients and looking to see if she has an orange to zest or a nutmeg grater or, in general, thinking too hard.
+Sometimes a girl needs a pumpkin muffin for breakfast, and she needs to be eating it in half an hour.
+And she doesn’t need to be measuring a lot of ingredients and looking to see if she has an orange to zest or a nutmeg grater or, in general, thinking too hard.
 She just needs that muffin.

 Three ingredients.
 That’s all this girl needs.

 Proof of how good they are?
-Check out this note, jotted this morning and left on the counter by my 14-year-old daughter after someone else ate the last of these muffins.
+Check out this note, jotted and left on the counter by my then 14-year-old daughter after someone else ate the last of these muffins.
 I rest my case.

 (And yes, let me assure you it feels really special to be called a slacker by your own kid!
 At least I got a heart and a happy face icon out of it.
 Note to self: teach her to make them.)

-Summary: It only takes three simple ingredients and 20 minutes to make Super Easy Cheater Pumpkin Muffins.
+Cheater Pumpkin Muffins: It only takes three simple ingredients and 30 minutes to make Super Easy Cheater Pumpkin Muffins.
 They’re ready almost as soon as you get a craving for them!

 Ingredients